 These practices include shared and individualized learning experiences, formal and informal activities that help people get to know one another, and the assignment of more seasoned employees as role models for new hires.
 Set yourself and your new hires up for success by planning an unbeatable onboarding process and having it ready to go before you start hiring.

-Some employers are doing their best to provide stellar working conditions, yet others are failing to do even the minimum.
 Retention and turnover affect everyone in the company, not to mention your bottom line.
-Getting a handle on it is no easy task, but doing so pays dividends far into the future.
-It never hurts to regularly review your retention strategy to ensure you're doing the best you can to keep your team happy and healthy.
+Getting a handle on employee retention factors is no easy task, but doing so pays dividends far into the future.
+It never hurts to regularly review your retention strategy to ensure you're doing the best you can to provide stellar working conditions and keep your team happy and healthy.